feludwig/pgsql-omt-schema/README.md

 ### Indexes

-Launch the index creation: they will take up a minimal amount of disk space in the database and can speed up querying performance a little.
+Launch the index creation: they can speed up querying performance a little, and will take up a minimal amount of disk space in the database (about `600MB` for the planet, which is <`1%`).
 On bigger databases it may take a long time to run (up to 3h per piece on a planet database; around 50 of them, so up to 150h)

-* If you want to read them through :
+* If you want to read them through before:
-`python3 run.py 'dbname=gis port=5432 user=user' --index-print`
+* `python3 run.py 'dbname=gis port=5432 user=user' --index-print`

 `python3 run.py 'dbname=gis port=5432 user=user' --index`